LGBT

 The writer Larysa Denysenko commented on the hate leveled against that one paragraph: “And that’s all?
 And what is this?”

-“Maya and her moms” is the voice of minorities.
+“Maya and Her Moms” is the voice of minorities.
 Here are the voices of refugees, Crimeans, orphans, kids from LGBTQ+ families, and ethnic minorities.
 This is really important for me to make everyone seen and heard.
-To make minorities not be ashamed to stand up for their own identities and rights,” explained Larysa Denysenko.
+To make minorities not be ashamed to stand up for their own identities and rights,” explained Denysenko.

-She added that people are afraid that something will challenge their lifelong beliefs and habits.
+Denyseko added how she believes people are afraid of challenging their lifelong beliefs and habits.
 They are afraid of seeing something that makes them lose their benefit of “being normal.”
-Many with changing families were angered by the book’s very existence.
+Many were angered by the book’s very existence.

-Larysa Denysenko calls “Maya and her moms” a tool that can be used for learning, discussions, and explanations.
-Any story that shows any form of diversity in families is a good place to start.
-Accordingly, she and her colleagues create other materials centering on important topics like domestic violence.
+Denysenko calls “Maya and Her Moms” a tool that can be used for learning, discussions, and explanations.
+Any story that shows a form of diversity in families is a good place to start.
+Accordingly, she and her colleagues have other projects centering on important topics like domestic violence.

 “Vydavnytstvo” with a direction

-When Strongowski and Omelianenko started this publishing house, the aim of their work was to increase people’s awareness about certain social issues.
+When Strongowski and Omelianenko started this publishing house, their work aimed to increase people’s awareness about certain social issues.

 “Someone should talk about it; if everyone else is afraid, why should we be too?
 General discourse on social issues is not always on time in Ukraine.
 We should fight it.
 There never will be the right time,” he explained.